jeromecoupe/webstoemp/_posts/2016-02-17-combined-searches-and-filters-craft-cms.md

 3. a dropdown of all the blogpost topics containing at least one entry
 4. a search field to allow for free text search on entries' titles

-Our form will generate three parameters in a query string: `year`, `theme`, `topic` and `q`.
+Our form will generate four parameters in a query string: `year`, `theme`, `topic` and `q`.
 We will then be able to use those parameters to build our Craft query.

 ```html
 {% raw %}<form action="{{ url('blog/') }}" method="get">